WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 Bitcoin is designed so that for every payment you can use a new address that is not tied to any of your previous addresses.
 When you use a new address for every coin, then it becomes much much more difficult to find out that these coins are yours.
-However, when you use the same address for every coin, then everyone knows that all coins can be spent by one individual who has the private key - you!
+However, when you use [the same address for every coin](/why-wasabi/AddressReuse.md), then everyone knows that all coins can be spent by one individual who has the private key - you!
-Thus, when someone finds out that you have that address, maybe you published it in your social media profile for donations, or you sent a coin to another peer who knows you, then he knows also how many bitcoin you have in that same address.
+Thus, when someone finds out that you control this address, maybe you published it in your social media profile for donations, or you sent a coin to another peer who knows you, then he knows also how many bitcoin you have in that same address.
 Take good care to whom you tell your addresses, and every time use a different address.

-Because you have all the private keys, for all these addresses, you can produce a valid signature for any of them.
-So you can prove that these are your bitcoin, without relying on reputation that you have any other coins.
-You can easily generate and store billions of private keys and addresses in a convenient [BIP 44 multi-account hierarchy for deterministic wallets](/using-wasabi/BIPs.md#bip-44-multi-account-hierarchy-for-deterministic-wallets) so that you can backup everything in your 12 word mnemonic phrase.
+Wasabi uses [BIP 44 multi-account hierarchy for deterministic wallets](/using-wasabi/BIPs.md#bip-44-multi-account-hierarchy-for-deterministic-wallets) so that you can generate countless addresses and have them all securely backed-up in the 12 recovery words.

-This is what is used in Wasabi.
-You have a mnemonic backup, and an unlimited number of new addresses.
 Every time a coin is received, the address is removed from the GUI so that you are not tempted to use it again.

 :::danger